mui/material-ui/docs/data/joy/components/menu/menu.md

 {{"demo": "MenuListComposition.js"}}

+Or display the menu without a popup:

+{{"demo": "MenuListGroup.js"}}

 ## Debugging

 To keep the list box open for inspecting elements, enable the `Emulate a focused page` option from the [Chrome DevTool Rendering](https://developer.chrome.com/docs/devtools/rendering/apply-effects/#emulate-a-focused-page) tab.